 The Clean Threat Level indicates the file was determined to be free of malware.
 For the Clean Threat Level, TDR does not change the indicator Threat Score.

 |APT Blocker Threat Level||TDR Threat Score|

 You can configure a combination of APT Blocker policies and Remediation policies to enable TDR Host Sensors to automatically analyze and respond to emerging threats.
-For information about recommended policies, see Recommended TDR Policies.
+For information about recommended policies, go to Recommended TDR Policies.

-To see the status of an APT Blocker Sandbox File action for indicators:
+To view the status of an APT Blocker Sandbox File action for indicators in WatchGuard Cloud:

 - In the Action Requested column heading, select the Sandbox File action.
 Click Apply.